Congressional District # 6, 8

 Table note: * Several companies have objected to this agreement.

 Remedial design work for OU 1 began in July 2003, and OU 1 river cleanup work began in 2004 and was completed in 2009.
 For OU 2 - 5, remedial design work began in March 2004, and the dredging and capping work in OU 2 - 5 began in 2009 and is ongoing.
 These projects are described in detail below.

-During 2007, approximately 130,000 cubic yards of PCB-contaminated sediment were dredged from a hotspot just downstream of the DePere Dam, and disposed at an off-site landfill.
+During 2007, 131,862 cubic yards of PCB-contaminated sediment were dredged from a hotspot just downstream of the DePere Dam, and disposed at an off-site landfill.
 This project is referred to as Phase 1, having been the first phase of cleanup in the OU 2 - 5 portion of the river.
 Contaminated sediments in this area had the highest PCB concentrations detected in the Fox River, with PCB concentrations as high as 3000 ppm.
-Final remedial activities for this former hotspot area are planned for 2013 and will include dredging and capping of the remaining contaminated sediments.
+Final remedial activities for this former hotspot area were completed in 2013.

 On June 26, 2007, EPA issued a ROD Amendment that modified the original decision for OU 2 - 5 from dredging 7.1 million cubic yards and capping 500,000 cubic yards, to dredging 3.5 million cubic yards and placing an engineered cap or a sand cover (with both generally referred to as "caps) over 3.7 million cubic yards of PCB-contaminated sediment.
 This modified approach is comparably protective to the original decision, but will be completed sooner and at less cost.
 The current cost estimate for the revised remedy is $701 million (in 2009 dollars).